Submissions

 • Reference list entries should be alphabetized by the last names of the first author of each work.
 Order multi-author publications of the same first author alphabetically with respect to second, third, etc. author.
 Publications of exactly the same author(s) must be ordered chronologically.

 • During the upload process you will be asked to insert all your references in a separate upload window, which is used for cross-referencing purposes.
+Please adhere to the following format.

 • Journal article: Author, A. A., Author, B. B., & Author, C. C. (year).
 Article title.
 Journal Name, no.(issue no.), page range.
 DOI or URL